 Anthony Castronova is a Senior Research Hydrologist at CUAHSI.
 In this role, he manages a small team of scientists that design and develop software solutions to bridge the gap between CUAHSI’s data initiatives and the scientific applications that they support.
 Anthony’s work emphasizes the synergy between hydrologic data and software engineering with a specific focus on hydrologic modeling, cloud computing, and reproducible science.
 Prior to joining CUAHSI, Anthony was a Research Assistant Professor at Utah State University in the Department of Civil and Environmental Engineering where his research focused on integrated modeling solutions, hydrologic data interoperability, and web service standards.
 Anthony holds a B.S in Civil Engineering from Clarkson University, and M.S. and Ph.D. in Civil and Environmental Engineering from the University of South Carolina.
 In Anthony’s spare time, he enjoys playing tennis, fly fishing, skiing, and mountain biking.

 Prior to joining CUAHSI, Emily worked as a Shorebird Monitor at Cape Cod National Seashore where she located and monitored nesting endangered shorebirds.
-Emily holds a BS in Environmental Science from the University of Tampa, an MPA in Environmental Science and Policy from Columbia University, and a Project Management Professional (PMP) certification.
+Emily holds a BS in Environmental Science from the University of Tampa, an MPA in Environmental Science and Policy from Columbia University, a Project Management Professional (PMP) certification from the Project Management Institute, and a Waterfront Edge Design Guidelines Associate certification from the Waterfront Alliance.
 In her free time, Emily enjoys getting outdoors and practicing making the perfect s'more!

 Fun Fact: Emily recently completed her fourth marathon.